 Any student currently enrolled in a graduate degree program offered by the College of Engineering and Applied Science at the University of Colorado Boulder may apply for concurrent enrollment in the Graduate Certificate in Global Engineering, offered by the CU Boulder Mortenson Center.

 In this program, you will learn about the complexities of the international development industry; humanitarian aid initiatives; water, sanitation, and hygiene; and household energy.
 You will also have the opportunity to complete a field-based practicum to synthesize and integrate the knowledge in a situation that approximates professional practice in global engineering.

 The Global Engineering certificate requires successful completion of 12 credit-hours approved by the Mortenson Center, with a grade of B- or higher in each course or module.

-Water Engineering and Management Graduate Certificate
+Graduate Certificate in Water Engineering and Management

-The Water Engineering and Management Graduate Certificate complements a technical Master’s degree by providing an in-depth study of the skills and tools demanded by the rigors of the water profession.
+The Water Engineering and Management Graduate Certificate complements a technical master’s degree by providing an in-depth study of the skills and tools demanded by the rigors of the water profession.
 Build your non-technical competencies with courses on leadership, communication, financials, governance, and water management.

 Three core courses and a suitable elective (likely following your degree plan) is all it takes to get the certificate alongside your degree.
 Certificate courses count towards the Master Science (MS) degree in Civil Engineering, the Master of Science (MS) degree in Environmental Engineering or the Master of Engineering (ME) degree in Engineering Management.
 It’s the perfect marriage to your technical degree.

 The courses are available to all graduate students and can be completed on campus or through distance learning.
-Students interested in completing the Water Engineering and Management Certificate must submit an Application Form.